 In addition to the linkage between the folder activities and the concept papers, students in the college writing class were given some additional reading and writing assignments that were in some way related to science.
-The reading assignments involved a book by Michael Guillen entitled "Five Equations that Changed the World" and a play by David Frayn entitled "Copenhagen."
+In Fall 2000, the College Writing texts included a book by Michael Guillen entitled Five Equations that Changed the World [31] and a play by David Frayn entitled Copenhagen [32].
 The book highlights the life's work of 5 well known scientists while the play offers an interpretation of the mysterious and controversial meetings between Niels Bohr and Werner Heisenberg in 1941.
+In the Fall 2001 class, Copenhagen again was used, but the Guillen book was not.
+In place of Guillen, the students read Einstein's Dreams [33], a book by Alan Lightman that explores alternate versions of the properties of time as Albert Einstein might have envisioned them, and Cosmicomics [34] by Italo Calvino, a book of shorts stories wherein each character is actually a scientific equation.
+Both Einstein's Dreams and Cosmicomics served to encourage students to question their notions about physics, and it, more than the Guillen text, provided a way to think creatively about science and still remain focused on the kinds of things they were learning in the Physics class.

 Four additional writing assignments were given students in the college writing class.
-These assignments included an Editorial, an Interview, an Advertising Analysis, and a Creative Assignment.
+In the Fall 2000 section, these assignments included an Editorial, an Interview, an Advertising Analysis, and a Creative Assignment.
 Each of these assignments is briefly outlined below.